liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/12-creating-ios-screenlets.markdown

         }

-4. Specify the view class as your XIB file's custom class.
+4. Specify the View class as your XIB file's custom class.
 In the Add Bookmark Screenlet, for example, `AddBookmarkView_default` is set as the `AddBookmarkView_default.xib` file's custom class.